 Effective child protection is essential as part of wider work to safeguard and promote the welfare of children.
 However, all agencies and individuals should aim to proactively safeguard and promote the welfare of children so that the need for action to protect children from harm is reduced.
-This Child Protection Policy and procedures must be read in conjunction with the school Overarching Safeguarding Statement (where this is in place) and other school Policies and procedures (See Section 6 below).
+This Child Protection Policy and procedures must be read in conjunction with the school Overarching Safeguarding Statement and other school Policies and procedures (See Section 6 below).